 The Colorado Administrative Procedures Act (APA) governs the legal and procedural requirements that the State Board of Education (Board) must follow when promulgating rules.
 Before the Board initiates any rulemaking, the Colorado General Assembly must first pass legislation authorizing the Board to implement the legislation through rule.

-To initiate the formal rulemaking process, the Board votes to approve a notice of rulemaking hearing, which must be filed with the Colorado Secretary of State for publication in the Colorado Register and, in that notice, identifies a date for a public rulemaking hearing.
-While not required by the APA, once the State Board initiates a Notice of Rulemaking, copies of the rules, along with the notice of the hearing date, are e-mailed to all superintendents, BOCES directors, and other interested parties.
+To initiate the formal rulemaking process, the Board votes to approve a Notice of Rulemaking, which must be filed with the Colorado Secretary of State (SOS) for publication in the Colorado Register and, in that notice, identifies a date for a public rulemaking hearing.
+While not required by the APA, once the Board initiates a Notice of Rulemaking, copies of the rules, along with the notice of the hearing date, are e-mailed to all superintendents, Boards of Cooperative Educational Services (BOCES) directors, and other interested parties.

-Prior to the rulemaking, the draft of the rules or rule revisions are available to the public and members of the public are encouraged to submit written comments to the State Board on the draft rules.
-During the rulemaking hearing, the public may submit written or oral testimony about the proposed rules, expressing concerns, support, opposition, proposed changes, amendments or other matters concerning the rules.
+Prior to the rulemaking, the draft of the rules (or draft of the rule revisions) is available to the public and members of the public are encouraged to submit written comments to the Board on the draft rules.
+During the rulemaking hearing, the public may submit written or oral testimony about the proposed rules, expressing concerns, support, opposition, proposed changes, amendments or other information concerning the rules.
 The Board then determines whether to make any changes to the draft rules and, after finalizing the draft rules, votes on whether to adopt them.

 After rules are adopted, the APA requires that the Board submit the adopted rules to the Office of the Attorney General, so that the Attorney General may review the rules and issue an opinion concerning their legality.
 If the Attorney General does not issue an opinion affirming the rules within 20 days, the rules will not become effective.
 Following the issuance of the Attorney General’s rule opinion, the rules become effective after being published in the Colorado Register and are then submitted to the Office of Legislative Legal Services (OLLS) for additional review for compliance with statute.

-Rules Recently Adopted by the State Board of Education
+Rules Adopted by the State Board of Education

-The rules below have recently been adopted by the Board.
-These rules, along with all other rules previously adopted by the board, are officially published in the Code of Colorado Regulations (CCR) along with the administrative regulations of all executive departments and agencies of the State of Colorado.
+All rules adopted by the State Board are officially published in the Code of Colorado Regulations (CCR) along with the administrative regulations of all executive departments and agencies of the State of Colorado.

-These and all other rules adopted by the Board are posted on the Secretary of State's website.
+These and all other rules adopted by the State Board are posted on the Secretary of State's website.
 Please click on "Colorado State Board of Education" for a complete set of the rules by subject.
-For assistance, please contact the office of State Board Relations at 303-866-6817, or firstname.lastname@example.org.
+For assistance, please contact the office of State Board Relations at 303-866-6809, or email@example.com.

-For questions about the content of present rules, proposed amendments, new rules, Board hearings, or rule history, contact the State Board Relations Office at email@example.com.
+For questions about the content of present rules, proposed amendments, new rules, State Board of Education hearings, or rule history, contact the State Board Relations Office at firstname.lastname@example.org.